o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/recast-navigation.md

 ## Visualizing the Navigation Mesh

-You can visualize the navigation area to confirm that the navigation mesh has been configured correctly.
+Visualize the navigation area to confirm that the navigation mesh has been configured correctly.
 Here is an example from AutomatedTesting project's Navigation Sample level with visualization turned off.

 ![Without Debug Draw](/images/user-guide/interactivity/navigation/recast-without-debugdraw.png)

-You can enable visualization with the following steps.
+Enable visualization with the following steps.

 1. In **O3DE Editor**, select the entity in the viewport or **Entity Outliner** with a **Recast Navigation Mesh** component.

 1. In Entity Inspector, find the **Recast Navigation Mesh** component, and then enable **Debug Draw** property.

+1. Alternatively, enable visualization for all navigation meshes using CVar `cl_navmesh_debug`.

 1. Enter the game mode with **CTRL+G** or using the main menu with Game -> Play Game.